verifyica-team/verifyica/README.md

 Parameterized testing is traditionally test first oriented ...

-- Given a set of tests (methods), execute each test using a set of arguments.
+- Given a set of test methods, execute each test method with a list of test arguments.

 ```
 for (Test test : Tests) {